1e11e/lite-libs/README.md

 - Clunky way of running it

 ### 2. Java shell scripting
-Same example as above but two things have changed:
+The second way is almost the same as the first but two things have changed:
 - The package is replaced with a shebang at the first line
 - The filename is changed to anything but `*.java` since the `#!` is not valid java (it can be named without an extension or something like `.jsh`)